California Solar 2026 — NEM 3.0 Explained

 • Peak TOU hours: no coverage after solar shuts down

-• Oversizing the system doesn't fix the export problem
+• Oversizing the system does not fix the export problem

 Solar + Storage — NEM 3.0